SnailMann/myid/README.md

 |myid-server| server ||

 ### how to start ?
+myid is very simple to use，follow these steps:

+- update the address of the database in YML
 - deploying myid-server
-- user myid-client or request HTTP interface
+- use myid-client or request HTTP interface to generate id

 ### preference
 - the throughput of single machine (4C8G spot) is 10 k/s